morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 You can integrate CodeDeploy through CloudWatch event with many other services, such as SMS, SNS, Lambda, Kinesis stream, etc.

-You can send messages using SNS topic through Triggers directly  in CodeDeply.
+You can send messages using SNS topic through Triggers directly  **in CodeDeply**.

 ### On-premises instance setup